The Surprising Cherokee History Behind Devil’s Courthouse in NC

 A sign directs visitors to the pedestrian overlook (photo by The Wandering Roze/shutterstock.com)

 There are several reasons why it’s a popular destination.
 First, the drive along the sections of the Blue Ridge Parkway is excellent.
-There’s a parking lot and observation deck just off the road that offers some of the most spectacular views of the surrounding mountains.
+A parking lot and observation deck are just off the road that offers some of the most spectacular views of the surrounding mountains.

 But it’s more than a stunning view of the mountain’s landscape.
 The summit of Devil’s Courthouse is home to a variety of high-altitude plants that migrated here during the last ice age.